nakshatrasinghh/nakshatrasinghh/README.md

 - 💰 Bump my FIST [👊](https://github.com/nakshatrasinghh?tab=repositories) to check out my repos!;
 - 🔭 I’m currently working on Transformer Models;
 - 🌱 I’m currently learning Natural Language Processing;
-- 👯 I’m looking to collaborate on ML/DL 🤝;
+- 👯 I’m looking to collaborate on ML, DL and NLP 🤝;
 - 🤔 I’m looking for help with Data Structures And Algorithms 😭;
 - 💬 Ask me about anything, I am happy to help ❤️;
 - 📫 How to reach me: `nakshatradsu1@outlook.com`;